Nlea/Camunda-Robotframework-Workshop/README.md

 ## Exercise 5: Handling Business Errors
 :trophy: The goal of this exercise is to understand how to handle business errors using the BPMN error event

-Similar like _completing_ a task, raising a BPMN error ends processing of the current task.
-In difference to completion, BPMN offers certain options to visualize and handle errors.
+### BPMN Errors
+The modeling language BPMN offers a way to handle business errors.
 BPMN errors are errors that you _expect_ to happen.
 Unexpected errors are considered incidents.
+We already covered incidents in [exercise 3](#connect-robotframework-task-to-the-worker)

+In order to model a bpmn error we can attach a boundary event to a task.
+You can drag and drop an intermediate event from the left side panel from the modeler and place it on a task:

+Then you can change the type to an error event and define the alternative path once a task is interrupted.

+For our process we want a user to add the ingredients for a certain coffee type if the coffee API can't find it.
+If Twitter raises a tweet duplication error we want that a user has the chance to adjust the tweet.

+Include that logic into your process diagram.
+You can find the solution [here]()

+Next we will see how we can throw the BPMN error in our code

 ### With Python External Task Client